rohan-varma/CS-M117-Project/README.md

 1) Clone the repository
 2) Navigate into the `FrontEnd` directory and run `npm i` to install all required dependencies
-3) Navigate into the `BackEnd` directoyr and run `npm i` to install all required dependencies
+3) Navigate into the `BackEnd` directory and run `npm i` to install all required dependencies

 ### Running the front-end